sourabi/capstone/README.md

 # Casting Agency
 Capstone Project for Udacity Full Stack Web Developer Nanodegree

 ## About the project
-Casting agency is a fictional company that responsible for creating and managing movies and actors.
+[Casting Agency](https://fsnd-castingagency-2021.herokuapp.com/) is a fictional company that responsible for creating and managing movies and actors.

 This project is a catalog for Casting Agency employees to manage movies and actors.
 Employees have different permission based on their roles.
 - Casting Assistant